 EMA offers mini-grants of up to $10,000 to support manufacturers who engage in a technical assistance project that will assist them to: 1) engage with the energy supply chain and/or 2) implement energy cost-reduction strategies.
 These are reimbursement grants awarded after the project is completed to help offset some of the investment cost by the company.

-Energy Manufacturing Mini-Grant Guidelines
+Energy & Manufacturing Mini-Grant Program Guidelines

 There are additional grant and tax incentive opportunities that a company may qualify depending on various factors (location, industry, business size, ownership type, etc.) Here are some programs to look at: